bentaherghassen/htmx-tutorial/README.md

 # htmx-tutorial
-You might choose to use HTMX instead of writing JavaScript
+Writing JavaScript is boring , You might choose to use HTMX instead of writing JavaScript